 “The theorizing mind tends always to the over-simplification of its materials.
 This is the root of all that absolutism and one-sided dogmatism by which both philosophy and religion have been infested.”

 Only some theories are developed with an instinct to over-simplify, and crowd-sourced ideas-bashing no longer means that we can get away with voicing ideas that are too simple.
-Of course there are many who wilfully avoid the advantages of the academia of the modern world, and persist in promulgating simplistic rhetorical solution to mental problems.
-In today's world, these are still the exact types of people who James notes as dogmatically walking the road that leads to extremism.
+Of course, there are many who wilfully avoid the advantages of the academia of the modern world, and persist in promulgating unfounded rhetorical solutions to mental problems.
+Even in today's world, these are the exact types of people described by James as dogmatically walking the road that leads to extremism.

 Some theists will claim that because science cannot explain everything that God must exist.
-Many point out that explaining the unknown in simple terms is one of the great appeals of religion and one of the causes of its success6.
+Many point out that explaining the unknown in simple terms is one of the great appeals of religion and one of the causes of its success17.
 Adherents plead that new facts may come to light that suggest gods exist and which will in the future bring god into the light of science.
 However historically the opposite has occurred.
 As Human understanding has increased, the role of god(s) in the world has drastically reduced.
 It seems that the more we understand about reality, the less there is need to talk of gods, spirits and other supernatural elements.
-God is that gap between imagination and knowledge, wherein we falsely detect signs of agency because we don't understand what's really going on..
-This concept is explored fully here: The God of the Gaps.
+God is that gap between imagination and knowledge, wherein we falsely detect signs of agency because we don't understand what's really going on.